buildpacks/rfcs/text/0000-graceful-stack-upgrades.md

 other Ubuntu versions - such as 20.04 LTS (Focal Fossa) and 22.04 LTS (Jammy Jellyfish) will become more prevalent in the CNB ecosystem.
 Accordingly, the risk is greater that some CNB-built images could break.

-Use case: as a platform operator, I want to be able to upgrade my stack to a newer Ubuntu release without worrying that my images will break.
+Use case: as a platform operator, I want to be able to upgrade my stack without worrying that my images will break.

 # How it Works

 [how-it-works]: #how-it-works

+* The lifecycle needs to know the "previous" stack ID as well as the "current" stack ID to know if they are different.
+  The previous stack ID can be read from the previous image, whereas the current stack ID can be read from the run image.
+    * The current stack ID could also be read from `CNB_STACK_ID` in the lifecycle's execution environment, but this is not guaranteed to be set if the lifecycle is running in a lifecycle image (versus a trusted builder).
+* The `analyzer` has access to both the previous image and the run image.
+It will read the value of the `io.buildpacks.stack.id` label for each image and compare them - if they are different, it will skip writing previous image metadata for `launch=true` layers in analyzed.toml.
+It will also write the run image stack ID in analyzed.toml so that the `restorer` can access it (the `restorer` does not have daemon access currently and therefore cannot read the run image when exporting to a daemon).
+    * If the run image is switched as an output of image extensions during the detect/generate phase, the `io.buildpacks.stack.id` label would need to be re-read prior to cache restoration (by either the extender or the restorer).
+This should probably be out of scope for this RFC since image extensions / Dockerfiles are considered experimental.
-The lifecycle when reading the previous image metadata will inspect the value of `io.buildpacks.stack.id`.
-If the value does not match the value of `CNB_STACK_ID` in the lifecycle's execution environment, the lifecycle will warn and skip writing previous image metadata.
-During the `restore` phase, seeing no metadata for `cache=true` layers, the lifecycle will skip copying layer contents from the cache.
-During the `build` phase, seeing no metadata for `launch=true` layers, buildpacks will act as if there is no previous image - i.e., they will create layer contents if necessary.
+* The `restorer` will read the run image stack ID from analyzed.toml and compare it to the stack ID in the cache metadata (more on that later), and skip copying layer contents from the cache if the stack has changed.
+* During the `build` phase, seeing no metadata for `launch=true` layers, buildpacks will act as if there is no previous image - i.e., they will create layer contents if necessary.
+Buildpacks will also find no data for previously cached layers.
+* The `exporter` currently writes cache metadata as an `io.buildpacks.lifecycle.cache.metadata` label on the cache image (or an equivalent file, for a cache volume).
+The cache metadata can be expanded to include the run image stack ID from analyzed.toml.

+Some buildpacks may already be recording information about the stack used to create layers in layer metadata.
+These buildpacks may be okay with having layer metadata and/or cache contents restored when the stack changes, because they already have the appropriate logic in place to determine when a layer is safe to re-use.
+We could introduce a new `buildpack.force-restore` field in buildpack.toml that when `true` would cause the lifecycle ignore a stack ID change for that buildpack.
+If a buildpack is on an older api that doesn't support this field, the lifecycle will do the safe thing and skip layer restoration.

 # Migration